zerobounce/zero-bounce-ios-sdk/README.md

 This SDK contains methods for interacting easily with ZeroBounce API.
 More information about ZeroBounce you can find in the [official documentation](https://www.zerobounce.net/docs/).

-### Installation
+### Installation (CocoaPods)
 Add the pod to your Podfile
 ```pod 'ZeroBounceSDK' ```
 and run
 ```pod install```

 ## USAGE
-Import the sdk in your file:
+Import the SDK in your file:
 ```swift
 import ZeroBounceSDK
 ```

-Initialize the sdk with your api key:
+Initialize the SDK with your api key:
 ```swift
 ZeroBounceSDK.shared.initialize(apiKey: "<YOUR_API_KEY>")
 ```